charlesdong1991/interpretable-han-for-document-classification-with-keras/README.md

 han = HAN(embedding_matrix)
 ```

-...You would like to change value of parameters during the initialization, for instance:
+⋅⋅⋅You would like to change value of parameters during the initialization, for instance:

 ```python
 han = HAN(embedding_matrix, max_sent_length=150, max_sent_num=15)
 ```